telerik/reporting-docs/getting-started/installation/adding-private-nuget-feed.md

 ---
 title: Adding the Private Telerik NuGet Feed
-page_title: Adding the Private Telerik NuGet Feed to Visual Studio through the NuGet Package Manager or NuGet CLI
+page_title: Adding Telerik NuGet Feed to VS with Package Manager or CLI
-description: "Get up and running with Telerik Reporting and learn how to add quickly and easy the Telerik private NuGet feed to Visual Studio with this step-by-step tutorial."
+description: "Get up and running with Telerik Reporting and learn how to add quickly and easy the Telerik private NuGet feed to Visual Studio with the NuGet Package Manager or NuGet CLI in this step-by-step tutorial."
 slug: telerikreporting/using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio
 previous_url: /using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio, /add-the-telerik-private-nuget-feed-to-visual-studio
 tags: how,to,add,the,telerik,private,nuget,feed,to,visual,studio